Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.

 In spontaneous reanastomosis, the disrupted tubes become reconnected or unblocked on their own, thus restoring fertility.
 If reanastomosis occurs, it usually does so shortly after the procedure.

 Sexual activity, with contraception until sterility is confirmed, may resume as soon after the procedure as men wish, but ejaculation should be avoided for the first few days because it can cause pain.
-About 1.1% of women become pregnant during the 5 years after their partner has had a vasectomy.

 Did You Know...